kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 ```python
 CONF_SOURCE = "new_conf"
 ```
-You can also specify a source directory for the configuration files at run time using the `--conf-source` flag with the `kedro run` command as follows:
+You can also specify a source directory for the configuration files at run time using the [`kedro run` CLI command](../development/commands_reference.md#modifying-a-kedro-run) with the `--conf-source` flag as follows:
 ```bash
 kedro run --conf-source = <path-to-new-conf-directory>
 ```